 In 2012, after years of planning, the Student Senate Legacy Project kicked-off with a turf kill and initial seeding of about 3,000 square feet of native grasses and wild flowers on the front lawn.
 The Senate has been working with Boreal Natives, a local division of Prairie Restorations, which specializes in native plant community restoration.
 They’ve been actively involved in site preparation, planting, and maintenance since the project started.
 While not a typical rain garden, this area does include a stormwater pipe outlet and wet drainage area.
 The planting included two different seed mixes; wetland and dry prairie.
 The grasses will take at least two growing seasons to fully establish, so look for first signs of color and diversity in 2014.
 The Legacy Project will change and expand each year to include seating areas, walking paths, fruit trees and “adoptable” garden plots in summer 2014!

-One of LSC’s newest wildflower area conversions was seeded fall 2013.
+One of LSC’s most visible wildflower area conversions was seeded fall 2013.
 The campus’ Student Services Building (S-Building) entrance space was converted from typical turf to a low-growing northern climate short grass and wildflower seed mix.
 This space includes roughly 3,000 combined square feet.
 The seed mix consists of blue dwarf coneflowers, blue flax, and baby blue eyes along with california poppys, calendula and more.
 This has been a tricky maintenance area for years, with narrow sidewalks, large snow removal equipment and poor soil, the grass on either side of the sidewalk has had a difficult time thriving.
 This is the first step in finding a solution that will suit everyone’s needs.

 Landscape Planning Process

-This winter, LSC’s Campus Sustainability Council formed a Landscape Planning Work Group.
+In 2013, LSC’s Campus Sustainability Council formed a Landscape Planning Work Group.
 The group’s first task was to develop a landscape planning map.
 With input from the campus community, our maintenance department and community members, the group will create an annual maintenance plan as well as short- and long-tem planting plans.
 With well-designed plans, we will mitigate erosion on tricky slopes, reduce stormwater inflow and improve the quality of water flowing to Miller Creek.
 Additionally, we’ll reduce the need to mow a typical turf grass lawn-scape, and create some areas of interest to invite greater utilization of our outdoor spaces both for education and leisure.